 In order to apply for housing you should bring a fully completed application form and relevant documentation (see what documents do I need? below) to the Council’s Customer Care Counters in either Tallaght or Clondalkin, as posted applications are frequently not completed correctly and have to be returned.
 Your application will be checked and forwarded on to Allocations Section.

 It is very important that you bring your form and documents with you to the Customer Care Counter.
-Applications are only processed when a fully completed application form with necessary support documents are submitted.
+Applications are only processed when a fully completed application form with the necessary support documents are submitted.

 - Am I eligible for Council Housing?